hugo53/HUChart/README.md

 ![SemiCircle Chart Iphone](https://dl.dropboxusercontent.com/s/885h1mzpqh05k1z/semiCircleChartIphoneV6.jpg)

+## Features
+- Semi-circle chart (half pie chart) as an UI Component.
+Easy to custom a suitable semi-circle chart without any struggle.
+- Support iOS 6.1+
+- Support ARC

 ## Usage
 The code below shows you how to use this SemiCircleChart.
 You can customize data, color, chart title and the way text is displayed.